-- (2) Cargo remaining in a port after expiry of free time shall be assessed at excess storage charge as follows- - (a) for each day or fraction thereof, per ton or part thereof; and in excess of thirty days, per ton or part thereof per ton or part thereof

-- (3) Cargo delivered on the port for export and not loaded on a vessel berthed at that port but moved inland from that port is subject to excess charges commencing with the date of arrival at that port. - (4) Upon completion of the time specified for free time and demurrage, goods shall be removed to the Queen's Warehouse-
+- (2) Cargo remaining in a port after expiry of free time shall be assessed at excess storage charge as follows- - (a) for each day or fraction thereof, per ton or part thereof; and - (b) in excess of thirty days, per ton or part thereof \$5.25. - (3) Cargo delivered on the port for export and not loaded on a vessel berthed at that port but moved inland from that port is subject to excess storage charges commencing with the date of arrival at that port. - (3A) The Director may waive or reduce excess storage charges where he is satisfied that the circumstances so warrant. - (4) Upon completion of the time specified for free time and demurrage, goods shall be removed to the Queen's Warehouseper ton or part thereof